Treating Epilepsy: Medications

 DO take your medications exactly as directed.

-DO keep a current list of all medications you’re taking and show it to your doctor.
+DO keep a current list of all medications you’re taking and show it to your health care provider.
+Make sure you show the list and ask about interactions with any health care provider prescribing new medication for you.

-DO know that epilepsy medications can interfere with how birth control pills work.
+DO know that certain epilepsy medications can interfere with how birth control pills work.

 DO store pills in a cool, dry place (not in the bathroom).

-DON’T stop taking your medications, skip a dose, or change your medication amount without your doctor’s approval.
+DON’T stop taking your medications, skip a dose, or change your medication amount without your health care provider’s approval.

-DON’T change brands of medication, or even forms of one brand (from tablet to liquid, for instance), without your doctor’s approval.
+DON’T change brands of medication (usually generic medications are okay), or even forms of one brand (from tablet to liquid, for instance), without your health care provider's approval.

-DON’T take herbal supplements or antacids without talking to your doctor first.
-And ask your pharmacist about taking over-the-counter medications.
+DON’T take herbal supplements or antacids without talking to your health care provider first.
+Ask your pharmacist about taking over-the-counter medications.

 Possible Side Effects of Epilepsy Medications